Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Tightness of the Bound

 \section{Tightness of the Bound}

-The goal of Theorem \ref{thm_reglowinst} is to derive a polynomial simple regret of the Bayes optimal algorithm, and the orders of the polynomials are certainly not tight.
+The goal of Theorem~\ref{thm_reglowinst} was to derive a polynomial simple regret of the Bayes optimal algorithm, and the orders of the polynomials are certainly not tight.
 Indeed, we can replace

 with a slightly larger bound of